dmich-dev/Final_project/my-python-api-ui-app/README.md

 - [Pillow](https://python-pillow.org/) for image processing.
 - [Requests](https://docs.python-requests.org/) for HTTP requests.
 - Tkinter for the GUI framework.
 - Developed as a Programming 2 final project.

+this is changes for a assignment that are going to be practice pushed to github